-Naturally, you’ll have those patients that asked way too many questions.
-But, it will still help you to save several minutes per patient… that means more time to complete tasks.
+Naturally, you’ll have those patients who ask way too many questions.
+But, it will still help you to save several minutes per patient… which means more time to complete tasks.

 6. Set Up a Portal for Your Services

-What better way to save on time with a patient than to meet with them prior to them walking through the door.
+What better way to save time with a patient than to meet with them prior to them walking through the door?

-You can save precious time on those patients that require a brief checkup by setting up your practice with an online portal service.
+You can save precious time on those patients who require a brief checkup by setting up your practice with an online portal service.

 Now your clients can give you a quick video chat to check in and see if they really need to come in for a further inspection or just a few tips to get them through to the next appointment.

-Payments can be collected through the portal service as well.
+Payments can be collected through the postal service as well.
 Not only will you be saving more time, but the administrative side of your practice will be running more efficiently as well.

 7. Stay Focused on Your Tasks

-Before you go saying “yes” to every coworker that asks for your help, consider how much you already have on your plate for the day.
+Before you go saying “yes” to every coworker who asks for your help, consider how much you already have on your plate for the day.

 While you should always offer help when you can, it’s just as important to let them know when you truly don’t have time to help.
-If you say “no”, then the coworker will either try themselves or ask someone else.
+If you say “no, ” the coworker will try themselves or ask someone else.
 No problem!

 8. Always Be Accessible